caraya/entry-level-content/src/md-content/basics.md

 </video>
 ```

 Order does matter.
 Browsers will play the first video format they support so it's important to put the most likely candidate first.
-In this case the browser will test if it can play mp4 video and, if it can't, then it'll check if it can play WebM.
+In this case the browser will test if it can play mp4 video and, if it can't, then it'll try to play WebM.

 <video controls poster="https://www.html5rocks.com/en/tutorials/video/basics/poster.png">
   <source src="https://www.html5rocks.com/en/tutorials/video/basics/devstories.mp4"